 Julie is a young adult aged 20.
 She has been living alone for the past 6 months, following the tragic death of her parents who passed recently.
-She has some learning difficulties but lives independently with the support of a community support worker visiting on a regular basis.
+She has some learning difficulties but lives independently with the support of a community support worker visiting on a regulta basis.
 Her neighbour across the road, a good friend of the family, pops in 2 or 3 times a week and recently offered to cut the lawn and do odd jobs around the house.
 One day, when the neighbour was cutting the grass, she went outside to offer him a cup of tea.
-She found him in the shed reading a magazine; he invited her in and showed her the pictures which were of naked women.
-Julie told him she didn't like the pictures and didn't want to look at them, but he hust laughed it of fand made a joke about her looking like one of them.
+She found him in the shed reading a magazine, he invited her in and showed her the pictures and idin't want to look at them, but he just laughed it of fand made a joke about her looking like one of them.
 He then touched her bottom and said he had to go.
-Julie was left very upset and confused and is going to tell her support worker when they next vigst.
+Julie was left very upset and confused and is going to tell her support worker when they next visit.